It’s a Tough Problem

 The strategy of removing the source is very effective.
 The source of chemical pollutants, volatile organic compounds, and mold can generally be identified and removed.
 However, the source of PM can be much more difficult to deal with emotionally.
 Our two Shih-Tzu puppies, Lily and Coco, are definite sources of PM.
 Oh, it’s true.
 They shed very little.
-But if how often my wife complains of mopping up dirty paw prints is any indication for how much PM they bring inside, they are practically bringing it in by the shovel fulls.
+But if how often my wife complains of mopping up dirty paw prints is any indication of how much PM they bring inside, they are practically bringing it in by the shovel fulls.
 At this point, however, the three children are much more likely to go than Lily and Coco.
 So, for now, I’ll have to find another way to deal with our PM.

 Because PM tends to concentrate indoors, primarily due to indoor sources.
 The EPA recommends opening windows routinely to change out indoor air with fresh air.
 This represents a problem for many people.
-Obviously, the weather is a factor.
-It is 28 degrees outside right now, probably not opening any windows.
+The weather is a factor.
+It is 28 degrees outside right now, and probably not opening any windows.
 Alternatively, I won’t be doing it when it’s 90 degrees either.
 There are only two short periods every year in the Spring and Fall when the weather cooperates with this strategy.
 However, those periods are the height of allergy season and can be dangerous for allergy sufferers.